dePay-Cash/IncreaseAllowance-CLI/README.md

 # depay-IncreaseAllowance

-use this while IncreaseAllowance step to authorize dePay for major operation </br></br>
+use this script while IncreaseAllowance step to authorize dePay account for major operations </br></br>

 ## How to run IncreaseAllowance script